mdickinson/bigfloat/Doc/index.rst

 Here are some brief notes on those methods, indicating any possible deviations from expected behaviour.

-* The repr of a BigFloat instance ``x`` has the property that ``eval(repr(x))`` recovers ``x`` exactly.
+* The repr of a :class:`BigFloat` instance ``x`` has the property that ``eval(repr(x))`` recovers ``x`` exactly.

 * The '+' ,'-', '*', '/', '**' and '%' binary operators are supported,
-  and mixed-type operations involving a BigFloat and an integer or float are permitted.
-Mixed-type operations behave as though the non-BigFloat operand is first converted to a BigFloat with no loss of accuracy.
+  and mixed-type operations involving a :class:`BigFloat` and an integer or float are permitted.
+Mixed-type operations behave as though the non :class:`BigFloat` operand is first converted to a :class:`BigFloat` with no loss of accuracy.
 The '/' operator implements true division, regardless of whether 'from __future__ import division' is in effect or not.
   The result of '%' has the same sign as the first argument, not the